This Year’s Stations of Uranus

 This means that if you have any planet between 2 and 6 degrees of Taurus, you are having a Uranus transit to that planet this year.
 Because Uranus in Aries forms a challenging aspect to Cancer, Capricorn and Libra, if you have any planet in 2 to 6 degrees of any of those signs, that planet is also having a Uranus transit.
 Find out more here: Are You Currently In Transition?

 Peaks in the intensity of this transit:

 You’ll feel a transit the most strongly when it’s exact and also during its stations, or pivotal days.
-So if you have Venus at 26 degrees of Cancer, you’ll feel Uranus’ influence the most strongly when Uranus is passing through 26 degrees of Aries, and also on the days it turns retrograde and direct.
+So if you have Venus at 4 degrees of Leo, you’ll feel Uranus’ influence the most strongly when Uranus is passing through 4 degrees of Taurus, and also on the days it turns retrograde and direct.
 In a reading you can get a diagram of this that’s personalized for you and shows the exact dates to watch for.
 It shows you which of your own planets is being triggered by Uranus and we talk about what it means for you and where in your life to look for its effects.
 This gives you a chance to see what’s coming and plan how to respond to it.
 Getting this kind of personally timed information is the main reason people consult astrologers.